mpv-player/mpv/DOCS/mplayer-changes.rst

 * General code cleanups (including refactoring or rewrites of many parts).
 * New build system.
 * Many bug fixes and removal of long-standing issues.
-* Generally preferring FFmpeg/Libav over internal demuxers, decoders, and filters.
+* Generally preferring FFmpeg over internal demuxers, decoders, and filters.

 Detailed Listing of User-visible Changes